-Private sector wage and salary workers age 25-64 by employer retirement plan sponsorship, 1979-2011
+Private sector wage and salary workers age 25-64 whose employers sponsor a retirement plan, 1979-2013

-Source: Author's analysis of CPS Annual Social and Economic Supplement (ASEC), various years.
+Source: Authors' analysis of CPS.

-Workers who lack access to an employer-sponsored retirement plan tend to work for smaller firms, and to be low- to middlewage employees.12 Large firms generally offer more generous benefits.
-For example, in 2012, 46 percent of workers in firms with 500 or more employees had access to a DB pension.13 Small businesses-which account for approximately two-thirds of workers that lack access to a retirement plan-often find it too expensive and complicated set up any kind of retirement plan.
+Workers who lack access to an employer-sponsored retirement plan tend to work for smaller firms, and to be low- to middle-wage employees.
+Large firms generally offer more generous benefits.
+For example, in 2014, 46 percent of workers in firms with 500 or more employees had access to a DB pension.
+Small businesses-which account for approximately two-thirds of workers that lack access to a retirement plan-often find it too expensive and complicated set up any kind of retirement plan.
 In addition, earnings levels make a difference; firms that employ high-wage labor tend to offer at least a 401(k) type benefit with matching contributions as a recruitment tool, and those small businesses that offer a retirement plan tend to fall into this category.
 Small and large employers in low-wage industries are less likely to offer a retirement plan.

 The trend toward declining access over the past decade in the private sector, which accounts for most employment, is also reflected at the household level (Figure 2).
 The share of working-age households in which the head or spouse reported participating in-not just having access to-a workplace retirement plan peaked in the 2001 SCF and has declined since.
-Consequently, the share of U.S. working families in which neither the head of household nor the spouse participated in a retirement plan through their job increased from 42.7 percent in 2001 to 44.6 percent in 2010.
+Consequently, the share of U.S. working families in which either the head of household or the spouse participated in a retirement plan through their job decreased from 57.6 percent in 2001 to 51.3 percent in 2013.16